Have you ever noticed that your shoes wear out really fast when you usually stand on concrete surfaces?

 Thorogood Heritage 8″

-- STEEL SAFETY TOE protects your feet from on-site impact and...
+- STEEL TOE BOOTS FOR MEN protect your feet from on-site impact and...

 Another best work boots for concrete floors from the Thorogood Moc Toe line are this model, featuring a safety steel toe cap.
 The boots feature a wedge sole with shafts of 8 inches, which provides ideal ankle support for wearers.